Awake In Relationship

 Silas Rose

-Awake In Relationship explores the art of intimacy, connection and community in the digital age.
-Build your social fitness habit with inspirational long form interviews featuring thought leaders on the frontiers of mindfulness, conscious relationships, community building, deep work and social enterprise.
+In the digital age social fitness is as important as physical fitness.
+Awake In Relationship explores the art of relationships in a time of great change.
+Create more connection in the real world with inspiration from long form interviews with thought leaders on the frontiers of personal development, mindfulness, conscious relationships, community building and social impact change.
 Fresh episodes drop twice a month on all major platforms.

 Masculine spirit and the recovering ‘nice guy’ with Jason Lange